Embassy of Georgia, Washington, D.C.

 The Embassy of Georgia in Washington, D.C. is the diplomatic mission of the Republic of Georgia to the United States.
 It is located at 1824 R Street, Northwest, Washington, D.C.
-The Embassy was founded in 1993 after the establishment of diplomatic relations between Georgia and the United States.
+The embassy was founded in 1993 after the establishment of diplomatic relations between Georgia and the United States.

-The current Ambassador of Georgia to the United States is David Bakradze, appointed in November 2016.
+The current ambassador of Georgia to the United States is Tamar Taliashvili, appointed in 2025.

-The Embassy serves as a Consulate of Georgia in Washington, D.C. and serves the citizens of Georgia residing in the following US States: District of Columbia, Virginia, Maryland, North Carolina, South Carolina, Georgia and Florida.
+The embassy serves as a Consulate of Georgia in Washington, D.C., and serves the citizens of Georgia residing in the following US States: District of Columbia, Virginia, Maryland, North Carolina, South Carolina, Georgia and Florida.

 Georgia has consulates-general located in New York City and in San Francisco.